DataKitchen/data-observability-installer/README.md

 ```
 The `--port` option may be used to set a custom localhost port for the application (default: 8501).

+To enable SSL for HTTPS support, use the `--ssl-cert-file` and `--ssl-key-file` options to specify local file paths to your SSL certificate and key files.

 Once the installation completes, verify that you can login to the UI with the URL and credentials provided in the output.

 ### Install the Observability application